wp-plugins/popping-sidebars-and-widgets-light/readme.txt

 **Full version of the plugin**

-Upgrade to the full version of [Popping Sidebars and Widgets](http://otwthemes.com/product/popping-sidebars-and-widgets-for-wordpress/?utm_source=wp.org&utm_medium=page&utm_content=upgrade&utm_campaign=psw) |
+Upgrade to the full version of [Popping Sidebars and Widgets](http://codecanyon.net/item/popping-sidebars-and-widgets-for-wordpress/8688220?ref=OTWthemes) |
 [Demo site](http://otwthemes.com/demos/1ts/?item=Popping%20Sidebars%20Widgets&utm_source=wp.org&utm_medium=page&utm_content=upgrade&utm_campaign=psw)

 * Responsive Layouts in your Overlay
 * Visibility for any set of pages, page templates, posts , categories, tags, archives, custom post types, taxonomies, user roles, WPML languages, WooCommerce, bbPress, BuddyPress
 * Full Bar and Side Box Positioning - Header, Footer, Left and Right
 * Full Bar and Side Box - Scrolling Type
-* Full Bar - Push or Over site content
 * More Animations
-* Multiple Activation Periods
+* Active Periods
-* More Open and Close Events for all overlay types
+* More open/close events - on page load, on page load with delay, after a number of page views, on exit intent, from a link, number of page loads, period of time, etc.
 * Custom Styling via an interface in the back-end
 * Overlay First Load - Opened / Closed
 * Content Position - right and center
 * Show Button Label
 * Hide for small screens - on / off
 * z-index
+* Trigger from a link via Shortcodes
-* Trigger from a link, button, shortcode, WP menu item
+* Trigger form a WP menu item
 * Support and Updates
 * Zero Coding Required